 - Find contact information for another airline

-Move over yoga and meditation, social distance is the ‘practice’ for 2020.
 Practicing social distancing is one of the most effective methods of reducing transmission of the coronavirus and because we’ve all been doing a pretty good job at it, travel restrictions are easing and opening up – go us!
-Now is the time to keep up your social distancing practice like lives depend on it (because it does).
+Now is the time to keep up your social distancing practice like lives depend on it (because it does and so does unrestricted travel).

 The other practice